joekain/bmark/README.md

     24366622.5 -> 6469755.9 (-73.45%) with p < 0.0005

 This line shows the change in mean (average) between the two runs.
-Next, it shows the percentage change and finally confidence value.
+Next, it shows the percentage change and finally the confidence value.
 You can interpret this as saying there is `1 - p`, or a greater than 99.95% confidence that the change in means is statistically significant.
 That is, the smaller the value of `p` the more confident you can be in the change in performance.

     t = 391.56626146910503, 18 degrees of freedom

 The final line shows the `t` value and degrees of freedom.
-This is the raw statistical data used to compute the confidence value.
+This is the raw statistical data used in Student's t-test to compute the confidence value.

 ## Contributing